awhfahim/DevForum/README.md

-# StackOverflow-Clone
+# DevForum

 ##About Project Architecture

 - **Clean Architecture**: The application follows the principles of Clean Architecture, with separate projects for the Domain, Application, Infrastructure, and Web layers.
 This separation of concerns ensures that the business rules and logic are decoupled from the infrastructure and presentation details, making the codebase easier to maintain and extend.

-# StackOverflow Web Application
+# DevForum Web Application

 This is a web application that mimics the functionality of StackOverflow.
 It's built using C#, JavaScript, and the .NET 7.0 framework.